uDEVOPS2020/ContextLearning/Use Case 4/Readme.md

 Python (version >3)

 *Commands*:
->  You can run the "python artifact_RF.py" script to run the feature stability on the Random Forest model.
+>  Run the "python artifact_RF.py" script to run the feature stability on the Random Forest model.
->  You can run the "python artifact_LR.py" script to run the feature stability on the Logistic Regression model.
+>  Run the "python artifact_LR.py" script to run the feature stability on the Logistic Regression model.

 **Results**.
 The output reports the feature importance of each feature for the considered model (RF: Random Forest, LR: Logistic Regression), and the feature stability value computed as in [2].
 This can be useful to assess which metrics are the best predictors not only from the accuracy point of view, but from the stability perspective.